Fiscal sponsorship

 The Conseil’s decisions are final and not subject to appeal.
 However, Conseil staff are available to answer any questions regarding decisions.
 Equity, ethics and proximity are an integral part of our values, and listening and empathy will always be a priority in our customer relations.
 With the aim of improving the way we work, we are now providing you with a feedback form, which you can find here.

-However, all organizations, collectives and artists wishing to share their concerns with us agree not to communicate with members of the evaluation committee or the Conseil’s Board of Directors about the management or evaluation of their application, or about decisions related to their application.
+In addition, organizations, collectives, artists and their representatives agree at all times not to communicate with members of the evaluation committees or members of the Conseil’s Board of Directors in any matter relating to the management, evaluation or decisions related to their application.

 Payment